NeonSugar/NeonSugar/README.md

 ### Hi there.
 I'm @DarkReb1t👋

-- 🔭 I’m currently working on UniversalTool this is Windows App (Here we have some powerfull Windows administration tools, anime search API, etc)
+- 🔭 I’m currently working on UniversalTool this is Windows App that contents:
+  - Some powerfull Windows administration tools
+  - anime search API
+  - etc

 - 🌱 I’m currently learning about WPF and MVVM.
 - 💬 Contacts:
   - Email: zzxxim@gmail.com